 What causes it?

-This particular ‘low’ I can pinpoint to a couple of things.
+This particular ‘hitting a bit of a low’ I can pinpoint to a couple of things.
 Firstly, now that my sons are pretty much grown up and starting to make their own way in the world.
 (My baby will be 17 in July) I’m really struggling with this feeling of a lack of purpose.
 It feels like I’m losing my identity as a mum.
 Quite honestly, I don’t really know what to do with myself.
 Secondly, I’ve been having some issues health wise.
 Nothing major, basically, ‘lady problems’!
 But, they have really knocked me for six.
 Simply because there just seemed to be no end in sight.
 I’ve seen a consultant at the hospital now, I’ve had some surgery and I can feel my mood start to lift because I know that I’m closer to some kind of solution and hopefully resolution of the issues I have been experiencing.